Ulas Samchuk: Biography

 In 1929, Samchuk moved to Prague, Czechoslovakia.
 He was attracted by the city's vibrant Ukrainian community and the Ukrainian Free University in which he enrolled, and where he graduated in 1931.

-In 1932, while in Prague, Samchuk first heard about the Holodomor famine, and travelled back into Soviet Ukraine to witness the event firsthand.
-In response, Samchuk wrote the novel Maria (1934)––the first literary work about the famine, and village life at the time.
+In 1932, while in Prague, Samchuk first heard about the Holodomor famine, and traveled back into Soviet Ukraine to witness the event firsthand.
+In response, Samchuk wrote the novel Maria (1934), the first literary work about the famine, and village life at the time.
 In 1937, on the initiative of Yevhen Konovalets, a cultural office of the Ukrainian nationalist leadership headed by Oleh Olzhych was established.
 Prague became the centre of the Cultural Office, and one of the main institutions was the Section of artists, writers and journalists, chaired by Samchuk.